 Soon thereafter, Masse transferred to Wake Forest University to play for his Cape League coach, George Greer.
 Masse batted .422 for the Demon Deacons in his senior year.
 He wrapped 24 homers with 77 RBI, 83 runs and 35 steals in 58 games.
-Masse was sixth in NCAA Division-I in total bases (197) and named a first team All-American.
+Masse was sixth in NCAA Division-I in total bases (197) and named a 1st Team All-American.
 At the 1988 MLB Draft, the New York Yankees picked him in the 7th round, however Masse decided to forgo professional baseball once again, in favor of international competition.

 Though he was offered a roster spot in Double-A, Masse choose to reappear on Team USA.
 As the regular right fielder, he hit .200 and scored 11 runs in 11 games at the 1988 Baseball World Cup in which Team USA finished runner-up to Cuba.
 A few weeks later, Team USA seized first place at 1988 Olympics in Seoul, South Korea, wherein Masse had a .314 batting average.
 To this day, he remains the only person from Manchester, Connecticut, to win an Olympic gold medal.

 In 1989, Masse finally reported to the minor leagues with the New Yankees organization.
 He was assigned to the Prince William Cannons along with his high school teammate, Larry Stanford.
 Masse batted .239 for the Cannons with a league-high 89 walks.
 After splitting the 1990 season between Fort Lauderdale and Albany, he served a full season with Albany in 1991.
 That year, he deposited a .295 batting average and led the Eastern League in on base percentage.